Geralt-Targaryen/Geralt-Targaryen.github.io/projects/Sketch.md

   - Deep Learning
   - Computer Vision
   - Sketch Recognition
 summary: "Image classification?
-ResNet Is All You Need!
-Or... is it?
+ResNet Is All You Need! <br> Or... is it?
 For free-hand sketches, RNN can be useful as well!"
 ---

 lalala.